 Ghana is located in West Africa, has a population of around 28 million people and is classified as a low middle income country.

-The Corruption Perception Index of 2017, where Ghana ranked 81th out of 180 countries.
+In the Corruption Perception Index of 2017, Ghana ranked 81st out of 180 countries.
 This marks a significant increase of perceived corruption in comparison to the previous year.
 According to the Global Corruption Barometer 2017, a survey conducted by Transparency International and the Afrobarometer, petty corruption in the public sector is still a major problem in Ghana.
 The majority (64%) of Ghanaians believe that corruption has increased over the past year.

 In order to fight complicated bureaucracy and institutional bottlenecks, which according to Transparency International represents a huge risk for corruption, the Ghanaian Parliament established the Office of the Special Prosecutor in 2018.
 As a specialised agency, the new office investigates specific cases of corruption involving public officers, politically-exposed persons as well as individuals in the private sector implicated in corrupt practices and to prosecute these offences on the authority of the Attorney-General.